htcondor/htcondor/docs/man-pages/condor_on.rst

     Causes debugging information to be sent to ``stderr``, based on the value of the configuration variable ``TOOL_DEBUG``.
  **-pool **\ *centralmanagerhostname[:portnumber]*
-    Specify a pool by giving the central manager’s host name and an optional port number
+    Specify a pool by giving the central manager's host name and an optional port number
  **-name **\ *hostname*
     Send the command to a machine identified by *hostname* *hostname*
     Send the command to a machine identified by *hostname* **-addr **\ *"<a.b.c.d:port>"*
-    Send the command to a machine’s master located at *"<a.b.c.d:port>"* *"<a.b.c.d:port>"*
+    Send the command to a machine's master located at *"<a.b.c.d:port>"* *"<a.b.c.d:port>"*
     Send the command to a machine located at *"<a.b.c.d:port>"* **-constraint **\ *expression*